Willie James Hodges: Arrest, trial, and imprisonment

 On September 5, Hodges was arrested for two attempted burglaries in Pensacola, for which he was lodged in jail and remanded to await trial.
 As a previously convicted felon, he was ordered to provide a fingerprint and DNA sample to the authorities, which was entered into CODIS.
 In the meantime, investigators who were assigned to Pensacola's cold case unit took notice of a photograph found at the Belanger homicide, identifying the individual in it as Vonkish Golden, Hodges' cousin, who was currently imprisoned.
 Through an interview with him, they learned that Hodges had stayed with his family at the time of the murder and that he had helped a relative - a next-door neighbor of Belanger - to fix his truck.
 After obtaining his fingerprints, they were found to be a perfect match to the crime scene, and after browsing through Hodges' personal items, investigators found a blood-stained receipt that matched a bloodied sock found inside Belanger's house.
 Finally, his DNA was matched to the Belanger crime scene, and Hodges was subsequently charged with her murder as well.
 Hodges proclaimed his innocence, claiming that he had gone inside Belanger's home in order to close her windows, as he believed that she had already left but had forgotten to close them.

 The following year, investigators from Alabama and Ohio charged Hodges with the two murders in their respective jurisdictions, citing similarities to the Belanger case.
 However, it was decided that Hodges should first be tried in Florida, where prosecutors would seek the death penalty and had managed to convince the judge that despite his low IQ, the defendant knew right from wrong and was thus sane to stand trial.
 His trial began in February 2008.

 Due to the overwhelming amount of evidence against him, Hodges was swiftly found guilty by a jury verdict.
 He was subsequently sentenced to death in February 2009.

 Resentencing

 In March 2017, in the aftermath of Hurst v.
 Florida, Hodges applied to have his sentence commuted to life imprisonment citing ineffective counsel and a non-unanimous decision of 10-2 for his death sentence.
-According to the Florida Department of Corrections, Hodges' sentence was successfully commuted and he is currently incarcerated at the Columbia Correctional Institution in Lake City.
-It is unclear if he will be charged with the murders in Alabama and Ohio.
+The sentence was later commuted to life imprisonment, with Hodges remaining incarcerated at the Columbia Correctional Institution in Lake City until his death on March 21, 2024.
+He was never charged with the other murders in Alabama and Ohio.